Star Wars Celebration: Hayden Christensen’s 15 Year Reveal Signals Darth Vader Movie Appearance?

 Christensen will be making his appearance at the 2017 Star Wars Celebration panel along with the likes of other on-screen greats such as The Emperor’s Ian McDiarmid, Luke Skywalker’s Mark Hamill, Chewbacca’s Peter Mayhew, C-3PO’s Anthony Daniels, Lando Calrissian’s Billy Dee Williams, and Lucasfilm president Kathleen Kennedy.

-Darth Vader’s reveal in Rogue One, his own comic book line, and the actor’s appearance at Star Wars Celebration could be indicative of something more and hopefully the speculation train will be satiated in Orlando at the 2017 event.
+Darth Vader’s reveal in Rogue One, his own comic book line, and the actor’s appearance at Star Wars Celebration could be indicative of something more, and hopefully, the speculation train will be satiated in Orlando at the 2017 event.
 Do you think Darth Vader will make a comeback in future films that have been slated to have a fruitful future?

 [Featured Image by Feng Li /Getty Images]